sryczu6-create/idrusd-arimax-garch/README.md

 # Leakage-free rolling-window evaluation of macroeconomic models for IDR/USD forecasting

-Replication code for *"Evaluasi Rolling-Window Model Makroekonomi untuk Peramalan Nilai Tukar Rupiah"* — ARIMAX(2)-GARCH(1,1) vs a nested ARIMA-GARCH control, a random walk with and without drift, and an ARIMAX-ECM-GARCH extension, all under a strictly leakage-free rolling-window protocol.
+Code for *"Evaluasi Rolling-Window Model Makroekonomi untuk Peramalan Nilai Tukar Rupiah"* — ARIMAX(2)-GARCH(1,1) vs a nested ARIMA-GARCH control, a random walk with and without drift, and an ARIMAX-ECM-GARCH extension, all under a strictly leakage-free rolling-window protocol.